asyncapi/website/pages/docs/tutorials/getting-started/event-driven-architectures.md

 ### Message broker

 A message broker (or _"broker"_) is a piece of infrastructure in charge of receiving messages and delivering them to those who have shown interest.
 They often store messages until they are delivered, which makes EDAs very resilient to failures.
-Examples of brokers are [RabbitMQ](https://rabbitmq.com), [Apache Kafka](http://kafka.apache.org/), [Solace](http://solace.com), etc.
+Examples of brokers are <a href="https://rabbitmq.com" target="_blank">RabbitMQ</a>, <a href="http://kafka.apache.org/" target="_blank">Apache Kafka</a>, <a href="http://solace.com" target="_blank">Solace</a>, etc.

 ### Publisher/Subscriber